Executive Committee

 Committee Member Bios

-Laura Van Winkle, Vice President
+Laura Van Winkle, President

 Dr. Laura S Van Winkle is a Professor of Respiratory Toxicology in the School of Veterinary Medicine Department of Anatomy, Physiology and Cell Biology at UC Davis.
 She received a BS with honors from UC Santa Barbara in Pharmacology and worked in the biotech sector for several years before earning her Ph.D. in Pharmacology and Toxicology from UC Davis.
 Following completion of her American Lung Association Research Training Fellowship, she joined the faculty at UC Davis in 1997.
 Her laboratory is at the Center for Health and the Environment where she is the Director of the Cellular and Molecular Imaging Core and Associate Director of the Center.
 She is a Diplomate of the American Board of Toxicology (DABT) and is a current member of the American Thoracic Society (ATS) Environmental Occupational and Public Health planning committee.
 She has published over 95 research articles in the fields of inhalation toxicology, developmental lung biology, chemical bioactivation, and lung injury and repair.
 Her research has focused on the interaction of environmental pollutants and specific lung regions, such as the distal conducting airway epithelium of the lung, and how that contributes to lung remodeling across the lifespan.
 Currently, she is the Chair of the UC Davis Graduate Group in Pharmacology and Toxicology and Director of the UC Davis NIEHS T32 for Advanced Training in Environmental Health Sciences.
 Her research lab has mentored over 115 diverse undergraduate and graduate students in STEM.
 She has served on many NIH Study Sections, including SIEE as a standing member, and as an Associate Editor for the SOT society journal Toxicological Sciences.
 She was the recipient of the SOT Inhalation and Respiratory Specialty Section Young Investigator Award and the Women in Toxicology Mentoring Award and has previously served IRSS as a councilor and as secretary/treasurer.
 She has been a full member of SOT since 1998.

-Christopher A. Reilly, Vice President-Elect
+Christopher A. Reilly, Vice President

 Jennifer L. Larson-Casey, Secretary